cognizance-amrita/Hacktoberfest-2023/Open source/url-shortner/readme.md

 1. Fork this repo
 2. Clone the forked repo
-3. Create a new branch
+3. Create an issue as mentioned in contributing.md
 4. Make your changes
 5. Commit and push your changes
 6. Create a pull request